Meaningful Learning: Enhancing Abstract Reasoning in Large Language Models via Generic Fact Guidance: Limitations

 \section{Limitations}

 There are several limitations of our work: First, the size of the training data should be larger to obtain better and more stable results.
-Second, since the large performance improvement might be due to the PPL-based evaluation, the evaluation setting should be in a generative way to get more precise results.
-There should be some examples~(whether MeanLearn can generate meaningful explanations) to demonstrate the superiority of MeanLearn.
+Second, there should be some examples~(whether MeanLearn can generate meaningful explanations) to demonstrate the superiority of MeanLearn.
 Third, more efforts should be made to focus more on abstract reasoning itself.
-Finally, more LLMs should be incorporated for training to demonstrate the generalizability of MeanLearn.
+Finally, complex scenarios~(with complex generic facts) such as causal chain reasoning~\cite{xiong2022reco} and logical reasoning~\cite{shi2021neural} is a potential direction of abstract reasoning.

-\section{Asbstract Reasoning Study}
+\section{Asbstract reasoning study}

-\subsection{Prompt for Experiment I}
+\subsection{Prompt for experiment I}